habitat-sh/habitat/www/source/blog/2018-08-30-Introducing-Cacher.html.md

 With cacher, third run:
   api: Build time: 6m4s
 ```
-**Build performance improves in this case by ~25%. ❤**
+**Build performance improves in this case by ~25%.**

-Right now, `cacher` only the depdency managers discussed here, but any dependency manager who's behavior can be configured using environment variables could be  supported in future.
+Right now, `cacher` supports only the dependency managers discussed above, but any dependency manager whose behavior can be configured using environment variables could be supported in future.
 Pull requests are most welcome!